knandhu/Rock-N-Roll/README.md

 # Introduction

    Rock-N-Roll, is a 3D game with Rock moving on the mountainside with trees as obstacles.
-Controller to move the rock left/right makes the player to use and not to hit the trees to continue the game.
-It's an endless loop game and the collision detects the end of the game.
+Controller to move the rock left/right makes the player to move the rock without hitting the trees to continue the game.
+It's an endless loop game and the player wins if they continue playing the game for a minute.

 # Features